chocolatey/choco-wiki/AutomaticPackages.md

 1. Clone the repo locally.
 1. Install chocopkgup (which will install ketarin and nuget.commandline). `choco install chocolateypackageupdater`.
 1. Check the config in `$env:ChocolateyInstall\lib\ChocolateyPackageUpdater\chocopkgup.exe.config`.
 The `PackagesFolder` key should point to where your repository is located.
-1. Ensure **PowerShell is on v5** (`choco upgrade powershell`).
-This is required for Ketarin to use PowerShell scripts.
-See https://ketarin.org/forum/topic/3923-systemmanagementautomation-error/
 1. Create a scheduled task (in Windows).
 This is the command (edit the path to `cmd.exe` accordingly): `C:\Windows\System32\cmd.exe /c c:\tools\chocolateypackageupdater\ketarinupdate.cmd`
 1. Alternatively to stop the command window from opening on Windows, you can create a VBS script as well and put the path to the `.vbs` file instead of `ketarinupdate.cmd` as the command to run.
 The file should have the following:
 ~~~vb